LeiWangR/HDG/README.md

 For big datasets such as NTU-60 and NTU-120 (NTU RGB-D) please refer to [this link](https://github.com/shahroudy/NTURGB-D) for the request to download.

 ## 4 Run the codes of HDG

 This is an implementation for Rahmani et al.’s paper ‘Real Time Action Recognition Using Histograms of Depth Gradients and Random Decision Forests’ (2014 WACV).
 To run our new HDG algorithm (TIP2020):

+### 4.0 Skeleton configuration graph

+To know more detailed information about the skeleton configuration/graph, please refer to the pdf file attached in this repo.

 ### 4.1 Data preparation